Dragon Nest: Dragon Nest II LegendDragon Nest II Legend is an action game developed by Eyedentity Games for iOS and Android and was released on 5 August 2017 on App Store. The story takes place 500 years before the events of Dragon Nest but speculated to be an alternate timeline due to incongruencies with the main story: the game's story states that Geraint defeated the Black Dragon, but was exposed to the potion and to prevent corruption he sealed himself. In the process, Geraint lost his memories but eventually meets someone that will help him recover. Geraint's physical appearance also differs: he is portrayed with platinum blonde hair, paler skin and blue eyes.

 Players take control of Geraint, Argenta, Marian and Garvel, each with 20 different skills that can be unlocked by progressing in the game.

 Dragon Nest Origin

-No details were given of this game, and it's said to be on a very early stage of development by Eyedentity Games for iOS and Android.
+No details were given of this game, and it is said to be on an early stage of development by Eyedentity Games for iOS and Android.
 Announcement trailer only played gameplay clips of the original Dragon Nest.